 The band in question are Dream Nails.
 Founded by feminist activists in 2015, the hotly-tipped foursome – Janey Starling (vocals), Anya Pearson (guitar), Mimi Jasson (bass) and Lucy Katz (drums) – have been on a steady rise ever since, building a reputation, and an ardent fanbase, across Europe for their riotous live shows.
 The past year has also seen the group headline Glastonbury’s Sisterhood stage, receive airplay on BBC Radio 6 music, Radio 1 and XFM, and review a satisfyingly unhealthy amout of chips, frites and fries.

-At 3pm on Sunday 18 August the band take to our Riverside Terrace stage for a free BSL interpreted performance.
+At 3pm on Sunday 18 August the band took to The Clore Ballroom stage for a free BSL interpreted performance.
 Ahead of this specially adapted ‘family-friendly’ set, we caught up with Dream Nails’ singer Janey, and guitarist Anya to talk punk, politics and DIY.

 For people who’ve not heard you before, how would you summarise Dream Nails?